Opioid Law Q & A

 6. Could a patient in Maine see a Maine physician and then take a script in excess of the limits to New Hampshire to be filled?

 The patient might be able to get such a script filled in NH but the physician in Maine would be subject to a penalty for violating the law.
 The law regulates the conduct of the prescriber and the pharmacist, not the patient.

 7. When can a prescriber be fined or referred to the licensing boards for violating the law?

-8. When the mandate to check the Prescription Monitoring Program (PMP) takes effect on Jan.
-1, 2017, must the prescriber check the PMP or can that still be done by a delegate registered under the license of the prescriber?
+8. Now that the mandate to check the Prescription Monitoring Program (PMP) has taken effect (on Jan.
+1, 2017), must the prescriber check the PMP or can that still be done by a delegate registered under the license of the prescriber?

 9. How far in advance of writing the script may the PMP check take place?

 The law as written does not specify the answer to this question.
 We anticipate that the rules will establish a reasonable time period, such as 24 or 48 hours before the prescription is written.